 BI tools

-The best-known tools include : Power BI, an undeniable successThese solutions go far beyond what Excel offers.
+The best-known tools include : Power BI, an undeniable successThese solutions go far beyond what Excel has to offer.

 In fact, these services allow you to make dashboards updated in real time and offer models of interactive visualisations of your data.